neverfap-deluxe/nfd-api/content/articles/INTRO-why-am-i-a-porn-addict.md

 {{< hr3 "Another way of putting it is that we must focus on the how, rather than the why." >}}

-The understanding is the why, while the core skills are the how.
+If it helps you can think of the understanding is the 'why', while the core skills are the 'how'.

-When we focus on how to achieve something, we no longer become concerned with trying to define our reality.
-Instead, we become actively focused on the actions which help us change our reality for the better.
+When we focus on how to achieve something, we no longer become concerned with trying to define our circumstances using pre-existing knowledge.

+Instead, we become actively focused on actions which will help us change our reality for the better.

+Questions such as:

 <hr class="hrul"/>